-The Company carries insurance policies for the following, which are subject to certain deductibles: workers' compensation, general liability and automobile liability.
-The Company's deductible for each line of coverage is the first \$1,000 per claim up to the claim aggregate amount as defined per each policy.
-The claim aggregate for each policy is calculated as the cumulative excess over the first \$500 of each claim incurred, up to the deductible amount per claim.
-The claim aggregate amount for each policy is as follows: \$1,500 for workers' compensation, \$1,500 for general liability and \$1,000 for automobile liability.
-Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$500 per claim.
+The Company carries insurance policies, which are subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverages.
+Our deductible for each line of coverage is between \$1,000 and \$1,500 per claim, depending on whether the claim aggregate has been met.
+Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$1,000 per claim.